BaherSalama/BaherSalama.github.io/content/blog/keyboard/index.md

 {% end %}

-## if u press BS u get some function keys
+## If you press BS you get some function keys
 {% crt() %}

 ```